mafintosh/tar-fs/README.md

 tar-fs allows you to pack directories into tarballs and extract tarballs into directories.

+It doesn't gunzip for you, so if you want to extract a `.tar.gz` with this you'll need to use something like [gunzip-maybe](https://github.com/mafintosh/gunzip-maybe) in addition to this.

 ``` js
 var tar = require('tar-fs')
 var fs = require('fs')